billstclair/elm-dev-random/example/README.md

 ## Adding the ports to your own Elm program

-The JavaScript code communicates with your program via two ports, as defined in `ports.elm`:
+The JavaScript code communicates with your program via two ports, managed by [billstclair/elm-port-funnel](http://package.elm-lang.org/packages/billstclair/elm-portfunnel/latest).
+These are defined in `Main.elm`:

-    port getDevRandom : Int -> Cmd msg port receiveRandomBytes : (Bool, (List Int -> msg)) -> Sub msg
+    port cmdPort : Value -> Cmd msg port subPort : (Value -> msg) -> Sub msg

-You can name these anything you want, but the signatures must match.
-If you use different names, you must change the `site/index.html` code to use your names.
+If you change these names, you'll have to change

 Your `index.html` file must include the `site/js/dev-random-port.js` file, e.g via a line in its `<head>` section: